 Since July 2001 Mr Wilkins has been running DWCorporate Pty Ltd where he advises on the formation of, and capital raising for, emerging companies in the Australian resources sector.
 Mr Wilkins is currently a non-executive director of Key Petroleum Ltd since 5 July 2006, and an alternate director of Middle Island Resources Ltd since 1 May 2010.
-Within the last three years, Mr Wilkins has been a former director of ASX listed company Shaw River Manganese Limited (resigned 18 December 2015).
+Mr Wilkins has not held any other public company directorships in the last 3 years.